kmalakoff/walk-filtered/README.md

 walk(rootPath, function(path) { /* do something */ return true or false }, options, done);
 ```

-- bool: stats - stats before calling filter and pass to the filter function; for example, if you need to filter both directories and files by knowing their type.
-This is an early exit optimization if you are for example using a regex on the file name. (default: false)
+- bool: stats - collect stats before calling filter and pass to the filter function; for example, if you need to filter both directories and files by knowing their type.
+This is an early exit optimization if you are for example using a regex on the file name. (default: false for fastest string-based filtering).
-- function: concurrency - choose maximum number of parallelly-processed files or folders (NOTE: currently this is not a global option, but per folder).
-Default Infinity.
+- function: concurrency - choose maximum number of parallelly-processed files or folders (NOTE: currently this is not a global option, but per folder). (default: 50 from performance testing).
-- object: fs - choose an fs implementation (default graceful-fs); for example, you can use use fs and concurrency 1
+- object: fs - choose an fs implementation; for example, you can use use graceful-fs and concurrency 1. (default: fs)
-- string: stat - choose a stats method from fs; for example, 'stat' (default 'lstat')
+- string: stat - choose a stats method from fs; for example, 'stat'. (default: 'lstat')
-- function: each - choose an each implementation (default async-each-series)
+- function: each - choose an each implementation (default: async-each-series)
-- bool: async - use an async filter function of the form function(path, stats, callback) with callback being of the form function(err, keep) where keep undefined means continue.
-If you use promises, this is unnecessary.
+- bool: async - use an async filter function of the form function(path, stats, callback) with callback being of the form function(err, keep) where keep undefined means continue. `If you use promises, this is unnecessary`. (default: false)